Naples Metro: Operations

 Line 1 operates from 6:00 AM, with service ending around 1:30 AM on Fridays and Saturdays, and at 11:00 PM from Sunday to Thursday.
 Headways on Line 1 are generally between 7–10 minutes.
 Commercial speeds on Line 1 are 32 km/h.

-Line 6 begins service daily at 7:30 AM and, as of August 2024, temporarily ends around 3:00 PM, with plans to extend the service into the late evening hours once fully operational.
+Line 6 begins service daily at 7:30 AM and concludes at 9:30 PM on weekdays; on Saturdays and Sundays, service ends temporarily at 3:30 PM, with plans to extend the service into the late evening hours once fully operational.

 Finally, for Line 11, the service starts daily at 6:00 AM and concludes at 10:00 PM.

 These schedules are maintained consistently throughout the year without interruptions.

 Artwork

 Reproduction of the Farnese Hercules, displayed in the atrium of Museo station.

 Detail of the Ceres level of Chiaia station, featuring reproductions of statues from the Farnese collection.

 Line 1 and 6 have been renamed "Metrò dell'Arte" (Art Metros) reflecting the fact that ten stations exhibit works of art.
 These include both permanent exhibits and the provision for temporary displays.

 With the construction and enhancement of the various lines, the Municipality of Naples launched the Stazioni dell'arte (Piano delle 100 stazioni), which involves commissioning well-known contemporary artists and architects to design the stations.
 Subsequently, the Campania region issued a resolution (Resolution of 19/05/2006 No. 637) outlining guidelines for the design and construction of stations within the regional railway network.

 The goal pursued by the authorities is to build stations that are both functional and simultaneously serve as beautiful and comfortable community hubs; concurrently, there is an aim to urbanistically revitalize the surrounding areas.

-Art Stations feature numerous contemporary artworks specifically designed for the stations by internationally renowned artists as well as emerging local architects.
-These stations have been recognized as some of the most beautiful in Europe.
+The stations feature contemporary artworks commissioned specifically for the network.
+The works include contributions by internationally recognized artists and emerging local architects.
+Some of the stations have received recognition in publications for their architectural and artistic design.

 Museo station (Stazione Museo) also displays archaeological remains and exhibits that were unearthed during the construction of the station, while others have been transferred to the Naples National Archaeological Museum above the station, from which it is named.

 Another initiative started in 2008 was to provide free books for riders on the network.
 On November 30, 2012, the Toledo station was elected by The Daily Telegraph as the most beautiful subway station in Europe and the world, a recognition echoed by CNN’s rankings; while the Materdei station resulted at 13th place.